-Complete all of the information below: Amount of the Contribution: \$ Date of the Contribution: Contributor Name (Print): Street Address (no P.O.
-Boxes): City/State/Zip: For donors of at least \$100 (cumulatively), , the following information is required: Occupation: Employer: (If self-employed, provide the name of business) Please verify that your contribution is not a p prohibited contribution by marking the box next to each item below: personal contributions are aggregated with that contributions from multiple entities also 1) share the majority of members of th 2) share three or more, or a majority of 3) are owned or controlled by the same 4) are in a parent-subsidiary relationsh f, officers; e majority shareholder(s); contract requiring approval by City Council, a 1) board chair, president, chief executive equivalent of one or more of those p 2) owner with ownership interest of 20 3) employee, independent contractor, )% or more; or or agent of the entity who is authorized to represent the entity before the City or OUSD in regards to the considerable of all contributors: I certify that this contribution is not prohibited until X nder Oakland's Campaign Reform Act as specified above.
-Contributor Signature Date
+Amount of the Contribution: \$ Date of the Contribution: Type of contribution (check one): Monetary In-kind f in-kind contribution, please specify items contributed/services rendered: Contributor Name (Print): Street Address (no P.O.
+Boxes): City/State/Zip: For donors of at least \$100 (cumulatively), the follow lowing information is required: Occupation: Emplo oyer: (If self-employed, provide the name of the business) Please verify that your contribution is not a prohib ited contribution by marking the box next to each item below: personal contributions are aggregated with the that contributions from multiple entities also at 1) share the majority of members of their 2) share three or more, or a majority of, of 3) are owned or controlled by the same material are in a parent-subsidiary relationship; fficers; najority shareholder(s); contract requiring approval by City Council, an 1) board chair, president, chief executive of equivalent of one or more of those por 2) owner with ownership interest of 20% of or more; or agent of the entity who is authorized to represent the entity before der Oakland's Campaign Reform Act as specified above.
+XContributor Signature Date